 Why Install a Tray Ceiling?

-Ultimately, you’re only going to install this design element for its dramatic flair.
+Ultimately, you’re only going to install this design element for its dramatic flair and the aesthetic it brings to a room.
 It is structurally sound, but it has no structural purpose.
 If you want to break up the monotony of your ordinary flat ceilings by adding depth and architectural interest, you might want to consider a tray ceiling.
 It’ll give the room the feeling that it’s larger and more spacious than it really is.